-- 1. Methods of Voting - - Roll Call A roll call vote may be requested by a Trustee by stating "I move a roll call vote be taken."
+- 1. Methods of Voting - o Roll Call A roll call vote may be requested by a Trustee by stating "I move a roll call vote be taken."

-If a roll call vote is requested, the name of each Trustee is called and their response is recorded in the minutes.
-The Board Secretary will conduct roll call voting in alphabetical order starting with the first letter of the last name of Trustees present.
-For subsequent roll call votes, the
+If a roll call vote is requested, the name of each Trustee is called, and their response is recorded in the minutes.
+The Board Secretary will conduct roll call voting in alphabetical order, starting with the first letter of the last name of Trustees present.
+The Chairperson will always vote last.

-Board Secretary will rotate the call order (i.e., the Trustee who voted first on the previous roll call vote will next vote second in order and the Trustee who voted last will next vote first in order with all other Trustees rotating their voting order in like manner, including the Student Trustee).
+For subsequent roll call votes, the Board Secretary will rotate the call order (i.e., the Trustee who voted first on the previous roll call vote will next vote second in order, and the Trustee who voted last will next vote first in order with all other Trustees rotating their voting order in like manner, including the Student Trustee).